ibm-cloud-docs/power-iaas/managing_events_logs.md

 You can customize your notifications to stop getting notifications or stop getting notifications from other concurrent users in the same workspace.
 To customize the log notification settings, perform the following steps:

 1. Access the **Event logs** page from the user interface.
-For more information, see Accessing the event logs.
+For more information, see [Accessing the event logs](/docs/power-iaas?topic=power-iaas-manage-event-logs#access-event-logs).
 2. Click **Log notification settings** on the top right corner of the page.
-3. Toggle the notification button to on or off based on your requirement.
+3. Toggle the **Show notifications based on the settings below** button to on or off based on your requirement.
     | Toggle notification button status |	Description |
     |-----|------|
     | On	| Shows notification based on other subset parameters that you can choose. |